 The most common signs or a cat experiencing a urinary disorder include:

 - Going in and out of the litter box frequently

 - Only being able to urinate a small amount

 - Howling or crying while urinating

 - Excessively licking their genitals

 - Urinating outside of the litterbox/in inappropriate places

 Cat UTIs vs Other Urinary Disorders

 One important thing to note about cat UTIs is that they’re relatively uncommon, but unfortunately, other urinary disorders are pretty common.
-If you suspect your cat has a UTI, talk to your vet right away because it could be another urinary issue.
+If you suspect your cat has a UTI, talk to your veterinarian right away because it could be another urinary issue.

-All of these urinary conditions are more likely to affect a male cat because their urethra is much smaller than in female cats.
+All of these urinary conditions are more likely to affect male cats because their urethra is much smaller than in female cats.
 Some vets describe a female cat’s urethra as about the same diameter as a milkshake straw and a male cat’s urethra as the diameter or a coffee stirrer.
 But, female cats can still have these urinary problems.